SALSA MLPA Probemix P114 Long-QT detects copy number variations in the KCNQ1, KCNH2, KCNE1, KCNE2 and KCNJ2 genes.

 Tissue: genomic DNA isolated from human peripheral whole blood.

-The SALSA MLPA Probemix P114 Long-QT is an in vitro diagnostic (IVD) or research use only (RUO) semi-quantitative assay for the detection of deletions or duplications in the KCNQ1, KCNH2, KCNE1, KCNE2 and KCNJ2 genes in order to confirm a potential cause for and clinical diagnosis of congenital Long-QT syndrome (LQTS) types, 1, 2, 5, 6 and 7, respectively.
-In addition, this probemix can be used to confirm a potential cause for and clinical diagnosis of Jervell Lange-Nielsen syndrome (JLNS); a recessive form of LQTS associated with mutations in KCNQ1 or KCNE1.
+The SALSA MLPA Probemix P114 Long-QT is an in vitro diagnostic (IVD) or research use only (RUO) semi-quantitative manual assay for the detection of deletions or duplications in the KCNQ1 and KCNH2 genes in genomic DNA obtained from human peripheral whole blood specimens.
+P114 Long-QT is intended to confirm a potential cause for and clinical diagnosis of congenital Long-QT syndrome (LQTS) types 1 and 2 or Jervell Lange-Nielsen syndrome (JLNS); a recessive form of LQTS associated with homozygous or compound heterozygous mutations in KCNQ1.
 P114 Long-QT can also be used for molecular genetic testing of at-risk family members.
-This assay is for use with human DNA extracted from peripheral whole blood specimens.

 For the full intended purpose, see the product description.

-30-45% of LQTS patients have LQTS type 2, which is also autosomal dominant and caused by defects in the KCNH2 gene. <1% of LQTS patients have type 5 which is associated with KCNE1; and ~1% have type 6, which is associated with KCNE2.
-Both types are autosomal dominant traits.
-KCNE1 and KCNE2 are located closely together on chromosome 21q22.
-As of yet, no exon CNVs or whole gene deletions/duplications of KCNE1 and KCNE2 have been found in LQTS patients (Williams et al. 2015).
-Like KCNQ1, homozygous or compound heterozygous mutations in KCNE1 are associated with JLNS.
 LQTS type 7, also autosomal dominant, is associated with mutations in KCNJ2.
 Less than 1% of LQTS patients have this type, but there is evidence that CNVs of KCNJ2 occur in LQTS patients (Marquis-Nicholson et al. 2014).
 LQTS type 7 is also known as Andersen-Tawil syndrome.
-Besides a long-QT interval and ventricular arrhythmias, these patients experience periodic paralysis due to flaccid muscle weakness and can have a variety of congenital or developmental abnormalities including low-set ears, widely spaced eyes, small mandible, fifth-digit clinodactyly, syndactyly, short stature, scoliosis and in some cases mental retardation.
+Besides a long-QT interval and ventricular arrhythmias, these patients experience periodic paralysis due to flaccid muscle weakness and can have a variety of congenital or developmental abnormalities including low-set ears, widely spaced eyes, small mandible, fifth-digit clinodactyly, syndactyly, short stature, scoliosis and in some cases intellectual disability.

-Notably, 5-10% of LQTS patients have type 3, which is associated with gain-of-function variants of the SCN5A gene.
+LQTS type 3, occurring in 5-10% of LQTS patients, is associated with gain-of-function variants of the SCN5A gene.
 All known gain-of-function mutations are point mutations, which cannot be detected with MLPA.
 Because CNVs in SCN5A are not expected to cause LQTS, no probes for this gene are included in this probemix.
 Loss-of-function variants in SCN5A result in a different disease: Brugada syndrome, for which the SALSA MLPA Probemix P108 is available.

 More information on LQTS can be found here: https://www.ncbi.nlm.nih.gov/books/NBK1129/.

-SALSA MLPA Probemix P114 Long-QT is CE-marked for in vitro diagnostic (IVD) use.
+SALSA MLPA Probemix P114 Long-QT is CE-marked under the IVDR for in vitro diagnostic (IVD) use in Europe.

 This assay is for research use only (RUO) in all other territories.